Rachel Corrie: Military investigation

 In later IDF operations, the house was damaged (a hole was knocked in a wall) and was later destroyed.
 By that time, the Nasrallah family had moved into a different house.
 It was reported in 2006 that the house that Corrie was trying to protect was rebuilt with funds raised by The Rebuilding Alliance.

-A spokesman for the IDF told the Guardian that, while it did not accept responsibility for Corrie's death, it intended to change its operational procedures to avoid similar incidents in the future.
+A spokesman for the IDF told the Guardian that while it did not accept responsibility for Corrie's death, it intended to change its operational procedures to avoid similar incidents in the future.
 The level of command of similar operations would be raised, said the spokesman, and civilians in the area would be dispersed or arrested before operations began.
 Observers will be deployed and CCTV cameras will be installed on the bulldozers to compensate for blind spots, which may have contributed to Corrie's death.

 The IDF gave copies of the report, titled "The Death of Rachel Corrie", to members of the U.S. Congress in April 2003, and Corrie's family released the document to the media in June 2003, according to the Gannett News Service.
-In March 2004 the family said that the entire report had not been released, and that only they and two American staffers at the U.S. Embassy in Tel Aviv had been allowed to view it.
+In March 2004, the family said that the entire report had not been released, and that only they and two American staffers at the U.S. Embassy in Tel Aviv had been allowed to view it.
 The family said they were allowed to look at the report in the Consulate General of Israel to the Pacific Northwest in San Francisco.
 The ISM rejected the Israeli report, stating that it contradicted their members' eyewitness reports and that the investigation had not been credible and transparent.

 Reactions

-Corrie's death sparked controversy and led to international media coverage.

-Corrie's parents reaction
+Corrie's parents' reaction

-Corrie's father, Craig Corrie has said "I know there's stuff you can't see out of the double glass windows."
+In 2012, Corrie's father, Craig Corrie said "I know there's stuff you can't see out of the double glass windows."
 But he has denied that as a valid excuse, saying "you're responsible for knowing what's in front of your blade...
 It's a no brainer that this was gross negligence".
 He added that "they had three months to figure out how to deal with the activists that were there."